How do I find a Jewish Girl Scout troop for my daughter?

 Either the girl's advisor or a member of the local Jewish Committee on Girl Scouting (if one exists) must review and sign off on the work before the girl can receive the award.

-Do you have to complete lower level awards to
+Do you have to complete lower level awards to be eligible for present level?

 No, the lower level award is not necessary.
 Each Jewish Girl